suprahfly/rijks/README.md

 What needs to be done next
 * Add infinite scrolling feature with lazy-loading
 * Add `react-window` for virtualizing big lists
-* Fix current and add more tests
+* Fix current UI test and add more
-* Use redux or any else state manager for stored data
+* Use state manager for data and side-effects (redux or else)
 * Add skeletons for loading pictures
-* Improve UI to masonry layout
+* Improve UI to a masonry layout
 * Improve design